President of the European Commission

-The president of the European Commission is the head of the European Commission, the executive branch of the European Union (EU).
-The President of the Commission leads a Cabinet of Commissioners, referred to as the College, collectively accountable to the European Parliament.
-The President is empowered to allocate portfolios among, reshuffle, or dismiss Commissioners as necessary.
-The College directs the Commission's civil service, sets the policy agenda and determines the legislative proposals it produces.
-The Commission is the only body that can propose bills to become EU laws.
+The president of the European Commission, also known as president of the College of Commissioners is the head of the European Commission, the executive branch of the European Union (EU).
+The president of the Commission leads a cabinet of commissioners, referred to as the College.
+The president is empowered to allocate portfolios among, reshuffle, or dismiss commissioners as necessary.
+The college directs the commission's civil service, sets the policy agenda and determines the legislative proposals it produces.
+The Commission is the only body that can propose, or draft, bills to become EU laws.